 As soon as I entered CYZ I new this was somewhere I could make a difference – the youth zone is a place I wish I had had as a child, and a mentor is also something I would have benefitted from.
 Mentoring has given me a sense of purpose and achievement when I consider the positive change in the young person I mentor

 How Do I Register for Mentoring?

-To register a young person for mentoring, we will need a mentoring referral form completed and returned (available below).
-A young person, parent or carer can self-refer, but we also welcome referrals for young people from external organisations such as schools.
+To register a young person for mentoring, we will need a mentoring referral form completed (available below).
+A young person / parent or carer can self-refer, but we also welcome referrals for young people from external organisations such as schools.